Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • the presence of a foreign object in the upper respiratory tract or bronchi.

-Due to the presence of a large number of sources of such an alarming manifestation, it becomes clear that it is not specific, which is why it is not possible to make a correct diagnosis only on its expression alone.
+Due to the presence of a large number of sources of such an alarming manifestation, it becomes clear that it is not specific, which is why it is not possible to make a correct diagnosis based on its expression alone.

-The physiological factors for the occurrence of such a symptom include:
+Physiological factors for the occurrence of such a symptom include:

 • excessive physical stress;